 - Don't add the entire amount of flour all at once!
 Adding ½ cup flour at a time makes it easier to knead the dough and incorporate the flour.
 It also makes for a much more tender and delicious roll and gives you more control over when enough flour has been added.

 - Watch this Video Tutorial to see how the Lion House shapes their dinner rolls.
 (I don't do the stretch and flip method because it just sends butter flying around my kitchen, lol.
 Rolling them up seems to work just fine for me!)

 - Space the rolls about 1 inch apart when placing them on the baking sheet so that they have room to rise.
 It's fine for them to touch each other eventually (they should, actually!) but you don't want to squish them.

-- Use a stand mixer with a dough hook if you have one.
-It makes kneading the dough so much easier.
+- Use a stand mixer with a dough hook if you have one to make kneading the dough easier.

 - 2 cups warm water

 - ⅔ cup instant nonfat dry milk powder

 - 2 tablespoons active dry yeast

 - 2 teaspoons salt

 - 5-6 cups all-purpose flour or bread flour